 A toxic culture at work can be another cause of stress.
 According to Champion Health, 18% of employees cite their peers as one of the leading causes of stress at work.

-When defining a toxic work culture, Aditya Jain, an associate professor in human resource management at Nottingham University Business School, who has studied stress, wellbeing and mental health in the workplace, states:
+When defining a toxic work culture, Aditya Jain, an associate professor in human resource management at Nottingham University Business School, , states:

 “A toxic work culture is one where workers are exposed to psychosocial hazards.
 They may have little or no organisational support, poor interpersonal relationships, high workload, lack of autonomy, poor rewards and a lack of job security.”

-In light of this, it’s important for business leaders to create a work environment and culture that encourages peer-to-peer support.
+In light of this, it’s important for employers to create a work environment and culture that encourages peer-to-peer support.
 This could involve anything from regular team-building exercises to social events outside of work.

-Additionally, as a business leader, you should also be aware of any employees who may be struggling and offer support where necessary.
+Additionally, as an employer, you should also be aware of any employees who may be struggling and offer support where necessary.
 For example, you could provide access to an Employee Assistance Programme (EAP) or signpost them towards other sources of support.

 Insufficient training